MartinJanev/MartinJanev/README.md

 👷‍♂️ Currently working on <a href="https://eestec.mk/">**EESTEC LC Skopje** Web Page</a> 🟥

-🪣 Languages to Learn - **Java, Phyton, JavaScript, Flutter, Kotlin, **
+🪣 Languages to Learn - **Java, Phyton, JavaScript, Flutter, Kotlin**

 📫 If you have anything to ask me, you can reach me at **janev.martin123@gmail.com**